 CHP investigates case of Legionnaires' disease in elderly home

-The patient's urine sample tested positive for Legionella pneumophila serogroup 1 antigen upon laboratory testing.
+The patient's respiratory secretion sample tested positive for Legionella pneumophila serogroup 1 upon laboratory testing.

 Initial enquiries revealed that the patient had no travel history in the incubation period.